mapsedge/jquery_HTML5_dateHandler/README.md

 #Usage

 Just include the script in your project.
-Use the val function as normal.
+Use the jQuery val function as normal.

     $("#myDateControl").val('11/15/2023')